WebQit/docs/webflo/docs/fundamentals/routing/README.md

 }
 ```

-Wholistically, requests fall through layers in the following flow:
+Put together, requests fall through layers in the following flow:

 ```text
 -> enter `/client` if exists